 Food technology and industrial electronics courses haven arisen precisely in response to the needs of the private sector, which increasingly needs employees with technical training.This was explained to Elnuevodiario.com.ni by Berta Mayela Quintanilla, "...
 Director General of Fundación Victoria, an organization authorized by the Inatec to offer mid-level technical courses."

 A trust has been approved which will start off with $1.2 million to fund training plans and provide work training for free zone companies.

 The funds for the Trust come from the Ministry of Foreign Trade's budget, and "... companies that receive the incentive must also provide part of the funding for the program that they request, according to the ministry."

-From a statement issued by the Salvadoran Foundation for Economic and Social Development (FUSADES):
+From a statement issued by the Ministry of Trade and Industry (MITI):

 BASE4 is a collection of talented architects, engineers, project managers and construction managers from around the world designing exciting hospitality projects.
 Job Description: BASE4 is looking for several architects...